Kam-Gemini/FMA-Members-App/README.md

 I decided to build an app related to my jiu-jitsu club.
 The app stores and displays the profiles of members and enables a user to add/update/delete a profile.

-**User Story:**

-* As a visitor on the landing page I should see a nav bar.
-* As a visitor I can return to the landing page by clicking on the Home button.
-* As a visitor I can view all the members of the club from the nav bar.
-* As a visitor I should be able to filter the members according to their belt category.
-* As a visitor I can register my own membership by completing the Registration form.
-* As a User I can create my own profile.
-* As a User I can log in to my account.
-* As a User I can only update/delete my own profile.
-* As an Admin User I can add/update/delete any profile.

 **Deployment link**
 https://fma-members.netlify.app/